jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 tutorial on ecmarchitect.com first and then come back to this one.

-If you are planning on following along, go ahead and use the Alfresco Maven SDK to create your project directory.
+If you are planning on following along, go ahead and use the Alfresco Maven SDK to bootstrap your project using the alfresco-platform-jar-archetype.
 Use a `groupId` of "com.someco" and an `artifactId` of "webscripts-tutorial-repo".

 I'll refer to the directory where you created the project directory as
 $TUTORIAL_HOME.

+One small change is necessary before continuing.
+Starting with SDK 3.0.0, the default is to output a JAR.
+But we want to output an AMP.
+To configure the project to generate an AMP, edit the pom.xml and uncomment the maven-assembly-plugin.

 Creating Your Own REST API for Ratings
 ======================================